 In order to verify that the concerned SIM card is active and hasn’t been blocked, you should call your network provider from a different number or use social media channels.
 If the SIM is operational, you might receive helpful information to fix the SIM card problem.
 Reach out to the carrier company if your phone can make and receive calls with another SIM card.

 If none of the aforementioned fixes worked in resolving the problem, hardware is almost certainly at blame.
 It’s time to take your smartphone to a certified repair centre for inspection of any potential hardware issues.
-Also, don’t forget to share if any of the resorts worked for you.
+Also, don’t forget to share with us if any of the resort worked for you.